Rate This Recipe

 - Once the dehydrator sheets are removed, return the wrappers to the dehydrator for 30 minutes, until both sides are dry to the touch but still pliable.

-* Soak 200 g tamarind in 1 cup water and break up with your hands.
+- To make tamarind paste, soak the tamarind in 1 cup water and break up with your hands.
 Strain the mixture through a sieve, and you’re left with tamarind paste.
 It should be roughly the consistency of watery yoghurt.
+You can also just buy tamarind paste premade.

 - Combine all ingredients thoroughly in a bowl.